pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 > **Note:**
 >
 > The configuration file used by DM supports plain text or cipher text database passwords.
 It is recommended to use password encrypted with dmctl.
-For how to obtain the cipher text database password, see [Encrypt the database password using dmctl](manage-source.md#encrypt-the-database-password)
+For how to obtain the cipher text database password, see [Encrypt the database password using dmctl](manage-source.md#encrypt-the-database-password).
->>>>>>> Stashed changes

 Save the following configuration files of data source according to the sample information, in which the value of `source-id` will be quoted when configuring the task in step 4.